Port of Hueneme: History

 Cargo volume grew 44% between 2009 and 2018.
 In 2019, the annual volume of cargo was 1.6 million tons in 2019 worth an estimated $9 billion dollars.
 The port formed a partnership with global container shipping line, SeaLand, in 2016 for their West Coast Central America route.
 The new route allowed products to arrive in Ventura County sooner and provided a convenient point to import and export goods from Central and South America for local companies.
 A modernization project that started in 2019 included adding an electric crane and deepening the harbor to 40 feet.

 In 2019, the largest drug seizure at the port in decades was the result of a joint investigation by officers from Homeland Security Investigations, U.S. Immigration and Customs Enforcement and the U.S. Customs and Border Protection Office of Field Operations.
 In January, cocaine was found under the floorboards of two ships.

 Beginning in 2021, shippers looked to the port during the global supply chain disruption.
 Vessels were arriving at full capacity as shippers chose carriers not headed for Los Angeles County ports and ships were also unloading all their containers here to avoid the backlog of ships at those ports farther south.
 While shifting to the port was not practical for ships with a substantial number of containers due to the lack of resources needed to offload, container ships that were newly chartered by suppliers were utilizing the port.
 A standing joint-use agreement from 2002 was also activated that allowed use of Wharf 3 onboard Naval Base Ventura County.
 The additional land and buildings helped stage the backlog of containers and get commodities to market which enabled the port to take on more cargo and avoid congestion.
 In early 2022, FedEx Logistics sent three chartered vessels from China with between 184 and 250 53 foot with electronics, car parts, and clothing.
 Transit time was reduced by over 20 days instead of using the Los Angeles County ports according to the company.

+Funding for ports by the state of California in July 2023 provided money for the Port Action, Climate and Environment Development (PACED) projects which includes removing dilapidated buildings, wharf repairs, and deepening berths.
+The port will also use the funding to install zero-emission plug-in units for containers, support power and emissions control systems that make vessels emission-free, and purchase zero-emission cargo handling equipment.